 While 4,032 children and young people were treated over the period July to September 2020 by child and adolescent mental health services (CAMHS), only 60.6 per cent were seen within the 18-week waiting target and only one health board, NHS Ayrshire and Arran met this target (full table in Notes to Editors).

-The report also highlights that in September 2020, 1,060 children and young people had been waiting more than a year for treatment, up from 632 on the same point last year.
+The report also highlights that at the end of September 2020, 1,060 children and young people had been waiting more than a year for treatment, up from 632 on the same point last year.
 In addition, 365 had been waiting over a year prior to treatment, compared with 220 in the same quarter the previous year.

 The SCSC has warned that mental health services will face an overwhelming and unprecedented pressure due to pent-up demand created by the COVID-19 lockdown, coupled with a cut in youth support services.
 This could potentially lead to a lost generation of vulnerable children and young people who are missing out on the support they vitally need.